Test Integration: Advertising

 3. Create the StreamLayer ViewController

-Init the overlay ViewController using StreamLayer.createOverlay(...) method and remove the overlay during the parent VC deinitialization:
+Init the StreamLayer Element using StreamLayer.createOverlay(...) method and remove it during the parent VC deinitialization:

 4. Setup an event in StreamLayer Studio